kushguptacse/designPattern/README.md

 7.	javax.xml.parsers.DocumentBuilderFactory is example of abstract factory design pattern.
 8.	*DIFF->* factory-method hides concrete objects where as abstract Factory hides factories as well as concrete objects.
 Factory-method concerned with suitable objects and its sub-classes, where as AF suitable when multiple objects work together & client must use same family objects while working.
 9.	it is more complex to implement then other factories pattern.

+**Singleton->**<br/>
+1. A singleton class has only 1 instance shared globally among the application.
+2. Eager Singleton - as soon as class loaded instance is created.
+3. Lazy Singleton - when first time asked instance is created.
+4. Make private constructor.
+5. Lazy singleton - one approach is to make variable volatile and apply double checking lock to create instance inside getInstance static method.
+6. Lazy singleton - 2 approach is to create static class and inside it create static instance variable and load directly. benefit here is that no synchronization issue exists.
+7. Lazy singleton - 3 approach is to use enum directly.
+(Serializable safe)
+8.	it is not mandatory to override clone method as our singleton does not override Cloneable interface and hence if someone call clone method on our singleton cloneNotSUpported exception will be thrown.
+9.  java.lang.Runtime class is example of singleton(eager).
+10.	if mutable fields are present in singleton class then it might lead to in-consistent behavior as this instance is shared globally.
+11. Logging framework uses singleton design pattern.

+**Object Pool->**<br/>